*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Americans celebrated the end of the war.
 At home and abroad, the United States looked to create a postwar order that would guarantee global peace and domestic prosperity.
 Although the alliance of convenience with Stalin’s Soviet Union would collapse, Americans nevertheless looked for the means to ensure postwar stability and economic security for returning veterans.

 Not all Americans, however, benefited equally from the G.I.
 Bill.
 Indirectly, since the military limited the number of female personnel, men qualified for the bill’s benefits in far higher numbers.
 Colleges also limited the number of female applicants to guarantee space for male veterans.
 African Americans, too, faced discrimination.
-Segregation forced black veterans into overcrowded “historically black colleges” that had to turn away close to twenty thousand applicants.
-Meanwhile, residential segregation limited black home ownership in various neighborhoods, denying black homeowners the equity and investment that would come with home ownership.
+Segregation forced Black veterans into overcrowded “historically Black colleges” that had to turn away close to twenty thousand applicants.
+Meanwhile, residential segregation limited Black home ownership in various neighborhoods, denying Black homeowners the equity and investment that would come with home ownership.
 There were other limits and other disadvantaged groups.
-Veterans accused of homosexuality, for instance, were similarly unable to claim GI benefits.34
+Veterans accused of homosexuality, for instance, were similarly unable to claim GI benefits.33

 The effects of the G.I.
 Bill were significant and long-lasting.
 It helped sustain the great postwar economic boom and, even if many could not attain it, it nevertheless established the hallmarks of American middle class life.